lbertrand417/IGD301-blog/content/blog/lab1.md

 Update: Well I was a little bit stupid, I was trying to create the files using the "hugo server -D" command instead of the "hugo" command.
 Nevermind, now it works.
 I created a git with the docs folder and now you can admire this wonderful blog!

+Update 2: I'm coming back here just to talk about a little problem I had when adding images from my computer.
+The theme said to write "/image.png" to add an image but it didn't work for me.
+The solution I found was to write the full path, e.g
+http://localhost:1313/IGD301-blog/image.png.
+The problem is that this command works when I run my blog locally but not when I send it to github.
+Finally, I solved this problem by replacing with http://lbertrand417.github.io/IGD301-blog/image.png.
+It requires that I push my site on Github to get the images but once it's done they are available both locally and on Github.

 ## Setup Unity

-This part is easier because I already used Unity for old projects.
+This part is easier because I already used Unity for old projects so I already have an account.
 Wait, did you say easier?
 Well, I didn't count on the fact that I don't have any more space on my computer and that the version we have to use is not the same as in the other courses!
 Good good good....
 I leave you I must go to free up some space on my computer.

 [1 week later]